eRuaro/slingshot-trie/README.md

 # Trie Data Structure
 This is my submission for the slingshot take home assessment, create a Trie data structure.
+The CLI-application was created using [Typer](https://typer.tiangolo.com/).

 ## Installation
 1. Clone the repo: